OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/overview.en.md

 The schedule controller manages the slowdown coefficient given to the driver behavior module in order to respect the target schedule.

-It adjusts the slowdown coefficient iteratively, using a dichotomic search, re-simulating the train behavior between two time-targeted points.
+It adjusts the slowdown coefficient iteratively, using a dichotomous search, re-simulating the train behavior between two time-targeted points.

 ### Simulation results